zkillpack/billboardparser/README.md

-# McGill Billboard Project Dataset Parser
+# McGill Billboard Project Dataset Parser (but currently little more than a steaming heap of questionable Scala)
 ## Chords!
 For music theorists and -ologists!
 ## Q: Why?
 ### A: Chords!
 Hypermeter!
 PC vectors!
 For your friendly neighborhood music theorists and -ologists!